lmyint/stat_thinking/fall2017/syllabus.md

 ## Electronics

 Laptops will be permitted during class in order to take notes, reference the articles being discussed, and to perform in-class simulation activities.
+Please do not abuse this privilege by frequently using laptops for activities not related to what we are doing in class.

 ## Exams

 There will be no midterm or final examinations.
-The final project paper will be due at the end of our final exam slot: Wednesday, May 17 at 5PM.
+The group report associated with the final project will be due at the end of our final exam slot:
+Tuesday, December 19 at 5:00PM.

 ## Academic Integrity